 If we have Booster money left, we can use it on the Banquet.
 Hyvee is likely candidate for catering.
 There may be decorating/party supplies in the "basement" at MHS.
 The tub is labelled "Lacrosse".

 We can make a decision on how much the club will kick in after we determine the caterer and the cost per person.
-Approx. 150 200 will attend.
+Approx. 150-200 will attend.

 Gift cards for managers/coaches.
 Senior gifts (memory craft/bi-fold picture/bucket hat)